petruchokt/petruchokt/README.md

 ## Hi there!

-#### My name is Tatyana and I am QA Engineer.
+#### My name is Tatyana and I am QA Engineer with a pharmaceutical education and experience in quality assurance within the food production industry.
 Here I want to share some web and mobile testing portfolio items gained during my studies.

 <!--
 **petruchokt/petruchokt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.